xiapengsong/xiapengsong.github.io/_pages/about.md

 Education Background
 ======
-PhD in Finance, 2021-now
+PhD in Finance, University of Edinburgh, 2021-now

-University of Edinburgh
+MSc in Accounting and Finance, London School of Economics and Political Science, 2021

+BSc in Economics, University College London, 2020

 You can find more information using the menu above: